 DCCCA’s substance use disorder treatment programs are licensed by the Kansas Department for Aging and Disability Services (KDADS).

-DCCCA holds the following licenses from the Kansas Department of Health and Environment (KDHE):
+DCCCA holds a Child Care Center license from the Kansas Department of Health and Environment (KDHE) at Women’s Recovery Center.

-DCCCA retains licensure from the Missouri Department of Social Services as a Child Placing Agency.
+DCCCA is licensed by Kansas Department for Children and Families and the Missouri Department of Social Services as a Child Placing Agency.